 6. Monitor the situation

-Monitor coronavirus announcements, i.e. the so-called “coronavirus weather report”.
+Monitor coronavirus announcements, i.e. the so-called “Corona Status”.
 The coronavirus situation is not yet over, so please monitor how the situation develops, follow the guidelines and act responsibly.

 Don’t leave anyone alone, let’s take care of each other and enjoy life.